Tensions and Diplomacy: The Complex Relationship Between Iran and the USA

 - 1979 Revolution and Hostage Crisis

-- Islamic Revolution: The 1979 Islamic Revolution, led Ayatollah Ruhollah Khomeini, overthrew the Shah and established the Islamic Republic of Iran.
+- Islamic Revolution: The 1979 Islamic Revolution, led by Ayatollah Ruhollah Khomeini, overthrew the Shah and established the Islamic Republic of Iran.
 This revolution marked a significant shift in Iran’s relationship with the USA, as the new regime viewed the USA as an imperialist adversary.

 - Hostage Crisis: The relationship deteriorated further when Iranian students took over the U.S. Embassy in Tehran and held 52 American diplomats hostage for 444 days.
-This hostage crisis poisoned relations and led to a series of economic sanctions against Iran the USA.
+This hostage crisis poisoned relations and led to a series of economic sanctions against Iran by the USA.

 2. Recent Developments: Key Issues and Events

-In recent years, the relationship between Iran and the USA has been marked fluctuating tensions and diplomatic efforts.
+In recent years, the relationship between Iran and the USA has been marked by fluctuating tensions and diplomatic efforts.
 Key issues and recent events have shaped the current state of affairs.

 - Nuclear Program and the JCPOA

 - Iran Nuclear Deal: The Joint Comprehensive Plan of Action (JCPOA), signed in 2015, was a landmark agreement aimed at curbing Iran’s nuclear program in exchange for sanctions relief.
-The deal was negotiated the Obama administration, alongside other world powers, including the UK, France, Germany, Russia, and China.
+The deal was negotiated by the Obama administration, alongside other world powers, including the UK, France, Germany, Russia, and China.

 - Trump’s Withdrawal: In 2018, President Donald Trump unilaterally withdrew the USA from the JCPOA, citing concerns that the deal did not adequately address Iran’s regional activities or its ballistic missile program.
 The withdrawal led to the reimposition of severe sanctions on Iran and escalated tensions between the two countries.